Effective Date: August 2026

 Audio Hero respects your privacy.
-The application has no telemetry, no advertising, and no tracking.
-There is no Audio Hero user account or Audio Hero server.
+The application has no automatic telemetry, no advertising, and no tracking.
+There is no Audio Hero user account.
 Core playback and device control happen entirely on your local network.
-A small number of optional features (listed below) make requests to public services on the internet, and only when you turn them on or use them.
-The Pro cloud-sync feature uses your own Microsoft account and stores its single sync file inside your own OneDrive - Audio Hero has no servers, no database, and never sees that file.
+A small number of optional features (listed below) make requests to services on the internet, and only when you turn them on or use them.
+This includes an optional, user-initiated bug report that is stored temporarily on the Audio Hero website.
+The Pro cloud-sync feature uses your own Microsoft account and stores its single sync file inside your own OneDrive; the Audio Hero website never sees that file.

 1. Data Collection

-Audio Hero does not collect any personal information.
+Audio Hero does not automatically collect personal information, usage analytics, or crash reports.

 The application:

 - Does not require an Audio Hero account.
-There is no Audio Hero account system and no Audio Hero server.
 The optional cloud-sync feature uses your own Microsoft account and your own OneDrive (see Section 2.3).

-- Does not collect names, email addresses, device identifiers, or any other personally identifying information.
+- Does not automatically collect names, email addresses, device identifiers, or other personally identifying information.

-- Does not track usage, behavior, sessions, crashes, or analytics of any kind.
+- Does not automatically track usage, behavior, sessions, crashes, or analytics of any kind.
+A diagnostic report is sent only after you open the bug-report window, review the explanation, and click Submit report (see Section 2.5).

 - Does not use cookies, fingerprinting, or similar tracking technologies of its own.
 (The optional PC-streamed web players described in Section 2.4 open third-party music sites in a built-in browser window; those sites keep their own sign-in cookies on your PC, exactly as they would in any web browser.)